Strategies for Driving with Allergies

 It's essential to bear in mind that Section 392.4(a)(4) of the Federal Motor Carrier Safety Regulations prohibits on-duty drivers from using substances that could impair their ability to safely operate a motor vehicle.
 This regulation underscores the importance of carefully considering the effects of any allergy medications before driving, as impairment from such substances can pose serious risks to both the driver and others on the road.

-Reducing the Discomfort
+Reducing the Discomfort of Allergies

 So, what can commercial vehicle drivers do to reduce the discomfort of allergies, yet stay safe and effective behind the wheel?
 Here are some strategies to help you get through this allergy season breathing a little easier: